docker/compose/docs/rails.md

     source 'https://rubygems.org'
     gem 'rails', '4.2.0'

+You'll need an empty `Gemfile.lock` in order to build our `Dockerfile`.

+    $ touch Gemfile.lock

 Finally, `docker-compose.yml` is where the magic happens.
 This file describes the services that comprise your app (a database and a web app), how to get each one's Docker image (the database just runs on a pre-made PostgreSQL image, and the web app is built from the current directory), and the configuration needed to link them together and expose the web app's port.

     db: